At a glance

 - FICO credit score access at no charge through your account dashboard

 This card requires good to excellent credit.
 Any notable credit dings are likely to disqualify your application.

 - Very Good Point Earning Rate.
 This card earns miles at an impressive clip: 2 miles per $1 spent on everything, with no caps or restrictions.
-That’s better than Chase Sapphire Preferred, which only earns 2 points per $1 on travel and dining, and earns just 1 point per $1 on everything else.
+That’s better than many competing travel cards, including some on our best travel rewards credit cards roundup.

 - Expansive Definition of Travel.
 Barclays Arrival Premier’s rewards program allows you to redeem your accumulated rewards for virtually any type of travel, including local transportation (such as taxis).
-By contrast, hotel- and airline-branded rewards cards such as Marriott Rewards Premier ($85 annual fee), United Mileage Plus Explorer ($95 annual fee), and IHG Rewards Club Select ($49 annual fee) all restrict redemptions by requiring cardholders to redeem for stays or flights with specific brand families, or require cardholders to transfer their miles or points (sometimes at highly unfavorable ratios) to partner brands.
+By contrast, hotel- and airline-branded rewards cards such as United Mileage Plus Explorer ($95 annual fee) restrict redemptions by requiring cardholders to redeem for stays or flights with specific brand families, or require cardholders to transfer their miles or points (sometimes at highly unfavorable ratios) to partner brands.

 - Generous Annual Loyalty Bonus for Heavy Spenders.
 When you spend $25,000 or more in eligible net purchases in a calendar year, you earn 75,000 bonus miles.
 That’s worth up to $750 when redeemed for travel – enough for 3 round-trip flights between most major U.S. cities, or 6 nights at many 3-star hotels.
 This is easily among the most generous annual spending bonuses in the premium travel rewards credit card category.